doch2/SmartMovingReboot/README.md

 1. Download the development project.
 2. Run the 'gradlew setupDecompWorkspace' command.
-3. Based on IntelliJ IDEA, run the project once, close it again, and run the 'gradlewgen IntelliJRuns' command.
+3. Based on IntelliJ IDEA, run the project once, close it again, and run the 'gradlew genIntelliJRuns' command.